 Combine house flipping strategies with rental income and property appreciation.

-Being a property entrepreneur is all about leveraging opportunity.
-It requires you keep your finger on the pulse.
+Being a property entrepreneur is all about leveraging the opportunity.
+It requires you to keep your finger on the pulse.
 Doing constant market research will raise your awareness of possible investment opportunities, as well as help you make important contacts within the industry.

-Ideally you would want to purchase your properties below market value, do some work on them to increase their value, rent it out to cover costs whilst you wait for the right moment to sell to make maximum gains.
+Ideally, you would want to purchase your properties below market value, do some work on them to increase their value, rent it out to cover costs whilst you wait for the right moment to sell to make maximum gains.

-This requires slightly deeper pockets, a better knowledge of the real estate marketplace and a willingness to be hands on with your investment.
+This requires slightly deeper pockets, a better knowledge of the real estate marketplace and a willingness to be hands-on with your investment.
 However, if you are willing to put in the time and effort, then this strategy will ensure you excellent long term returns.

-Unexpected costs and unrealistic budgets could see you losing huge amounts of money.
+Unexpected costs and unrealistic budgets could see you lose huge amounts of money.
 It’s not unheard of for people to be forced to abandon projects before they are finished, or being forced to borrow more money and when they sell not getting the returns they thought they would.

 Find a good project property, do your due diligence with an experienced builder or surveyor to understand renovation costs and make sure there are no structural issues.
 Then do the math and make sure you have enough cash for the work required, plus a little extra for when the build inevitably goes over-budget.